• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 SaaS companies must generate enough revenue, as quickly as possible, to offset the cost of customer acquisition.
 While inbound marketing takes 12 months or so to gain momentum, its comparatively low cost can consolidate your budget until the magic starts to happen.

 Incorporating inbound marketing into your SaaS marketing budget may just be the best thing your company ever does to increase revenue.
 For example, by establishing a blog and posting regularly, you can identify yourself as an industry expert and thought leader.
-Blogs can create up to 60% more visitors and generate more than twice as many leads as companies without a blog.
+HubSpot found that businesses with a blog experience 126% higher lead growth than businesses without one.

 Most of the best SaaS companies have blogs.
 Customers are more likely to trust your company and product/service when they see proof of your knowledge level.